VivereSV/NioShadowverseLogger/README.md

 That just means that you won't be able to log this game.
 Sorry.

-## Oh shoot this I forgot to press it on the result screen
+## Oh shoot this time I forgot to press it on the result screen
 To avoid getting erroneous data, please exit the application by hitting alt (OSX) or esc (Windows)